rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 Juliet's	8
 ...
 ```
-Thus the wordcount output contains multiple different occurences of the name Juliet.
+Thus the wordcount output contains multiple different occurrences of the name Juliet.
 It is even case-sensitive:
 ```
 cat part-r-00000 | grep "Juliet"
 ```